By Megan Russell

 Neema participated in our six-week employment camp and the on-going employment program.
 Before she completed the camp, she landed a job.
 The program enabled her to become a confident and skilled individual while establishing herself as a proud immigrant to Canada.

 No matter who you are or what your business is, CCI has workers for you.
-Already we are partnered with locally owned businesses like Gooney’s and national businesses like Starbucks, IKEA, TD Bank, Food Basics, and Boston Pizza.
+Already we are partnered with businesses like Gooney’s (an Ottawa sandwich shop), Starbucks, IKEA, TD Bank, Food Basics, and Boston Pizza.
 CCI mentors and trains newcomers to become reliable and hardworking employees.

 When newcomers arrive, they come with the drive to work hard, a desire to rebuild their lives and give back to their new community.
 They just need a chance.